Jimmy Hart: Music

 During his years in the professional wrestling business, Hart composed many theme songs for wrestlers in the WWF and WCW.
-Some of the wrestlers for whom he composed music were Honky Tonk Man, Jimmy Snuka, Brutus "The Barber" Beefcake, The Rockers, The Hart Foundation, Crush, the Fabulous Rougeau Brothers, Dusty Rhodes, the Legion of Doom, the Nasty Boys, Ted DiBiase, the Mountie, Hulk Hogan, Sting, the nWo Wolfpac, 3 Count and Big Boss Man.
+Some of the wrestlers for whom he composed music were Honky Tonk Man, Jimmy Snuka, Brutus Beefcake, The Rockers, The Hart Foundation, Crush, the Fabulous Rougeau Brothers, Dusty Rhodes, the Legion of Doom, the Nasty Boys, Ted DiBiase, the Mountie, Hulk Hogan, Sting, the nWo Wolfpac, 3 Count and Big Boss Man.
 He also composed the themes for SummerSlam '88 (which was later reused as the theme for many early Royal Rumble events) and WrestleMania VI (which was later used for the seventh, eighth, ninth, and tenth events).

 In the late 1980s, Hart released a music album titled Outrageous Conduct.
 The release consisted of comical songs done in character, such as "Barbra Streisand's Nose" and "Eat Your Heart Out Rick Springfield" (the latter of which would become Hart's solo theme song in WWE).
 In 1995, Hulk Hogan released the album "Hulk Rules, on Select Records."
 Hart, as well as Hogan's wife, were a part of the band The Wrestling Boot Band and helped write and sing many of the album's songs.

-Television appearances
+Film and television appearances

+In 1989 Hart appeared in the Andy Kaufman comedy documentary film I'm from Hollywood.
+He made a cameo appearance in the season 6 Baywatch episode "Bash at the Beach."

 In September 2007, Hart appeared on an episode of The People's Court as a witness for a defendant.
 Hart is a close friend of Hulk Hogan and is featured on many episodes of Hogan's VH1 reality series, Hogan Knows Best.
 Hart was also a judge on Hulk Hogan's Celebrity Championship Wrestling.
 Hart also appears in hair restoration advertisements for Medical Hair Restoration, as a client.
 He also does a comedic women's wrestling show called Wrestlicious, which can be viewed at Wrestlicious.com.
 Hart appeared on the WWE Legends' House.
 Hart has appeared a few times in Hulk Hogan's TV show Thunder in Paradise.
 He also sang the intro music for the episode "Deadly Lessons, Pt.
 1".

+Hart played Big Winner in the 2010 revisionist Western comedy film Big Money Rustlas.
+He played himself in the 2011 comedy horror film Monster Brawl.
+Hart has also played smaller roles such as the Circus Web Setter in Larger Than Life and Randy in the 2007 film The Bros.

+Video games

+Hart made his video game debut in the 1987 game MicroLeague Wrestling as a manager.
+He also appears as a manager in WWE 2k15, WWE 2k16, WWE 2k24 (as DLC), WWE 2k25 and WWE 2k26.
+He appears as a playable character in WCW Nitro, WCW/nWo Thunder, WCW Mayhem, WCW Backstage Assault, Legends of Wrestling, Legends of Wrestling 2, and WWE SmackDown! vs. Raw 2006.
+He was also added to the mobile game WWE SuperCard.